MacBook Overheating

 How to cool down a MacBook?

 There are many ways to cool down your Apple laptop.
 They include closing down resource-intensive apps and unused browser tabs, avoiding direct sunlight, and removing internal dust.
-You can also buy laptop coolers, which can help by blowing cold air on the bottom of your MacBook.
+You can also buy laptop coolers, which help by blowing cold air on the bottom of your MacBook.

 Use your Mac to the fullest!
 Sign up and get: